WAHR

-WAHR (99.1 FM, "Star 99.1") is a commercial radio station in Huntsville, Alabama.
-It broadcasts a hot adult contemporary radio format, and is owned by Southern Stone Communications, LLC.
-WAHR's studios are off University Drive (U.S. 72) in Huntsville.

-WAHR is a Class C0 station.
-It has an effective radiated power (ERP) of 100,000 watts, the maximum for most stations.
-The signal covers most of northern Alabama and southern central Tennessee.
-Its transmitter is on NW Juniper Drive, north of the city.
-WAHR broadcasts using HD Radio technology.
-Its HD2 subchannel carries an urban contemporary format, known as "98.1 The Beat."
-The subchannel feeds 180-watt FM translator W251AC at 98.1 MHz in Capshaw.
+WAHR (99.1 FM, "Star 99.1") is a commercial radio station licensed to Huntsville, Alabama, United States.
+It broadcasts a hot adult contemporary format, and is owned by Southern Stone Communications, LLC.
+WAHR's studios are off University Drive (U.S. 72) in Huntsville, and the transmitter is sited on NW Juniper Drive, north of the city.
+WAHR broadcasts in HD Radio: the HD2 subchannel carries an urban contemporary format known as "98.1 The Beat", which feeds low-power FM translator W251AC at 98.1 MHz in Capshaw.

 History

 Arnold Hornbuckle

 WAHR signed on the air on July 28, 1959.
 It was founded by Huntsville businessman Arnold Hornbuckle.
 WAHR was Alabama's first stand-alone FM radio station, without an AM companion.
 The call letters stand for 'Arnold Hornbuckle Records.'
 At the time of licensing, he owned Hornbuckle's Record Shop, also in Huntsville.
 Shortly after the station began broadcasting, Bill Lane became the station's manager and a minority shareholder.
 Lane retired in 1990.

 From its founding, the station had its studios and offices in the Times Building on East Holmes Avenue, headquarters for The Huntsville Daily Times.
 In the early 1960s, a signature station phrase was "Broadcasting from the top of The Times Building."
 Some of the station's early program hosts were U.S. Army servicemen stationed at Redstone Arsenal.
 The station received a fan letter from noted aerospace engineer Dr. Wernher von Braun complimenting the station on its classical music programs.
 By the 1970s, the station had dropped fine arts programming in favor of what became known as adult contemporary music, which is roughly its present format.
 (Public radio station WLRH took over classical broadcasting to the area when it began in 1976.)

 After nearly 40 years serving the Tennessee Valley, Hornbuckle retired, selling the station in July 1999.
 In 2009, Hornbuckle was inducted into the Alabama Broadcasters Association Hall of Fame.
 He died in 2012.